Hats and events

 Exercises

-- Create several hat blocks in one extension: one that runs every second, one every 5th second, and one every 10th second.
+- Create an event-based block that runs once every second, another one every 5th second, and another every 10th second.

-- Combine the hat blocks from the previous exercise into one hat block with a field dropdown.
+- Combine each of those event blocks into one block with a menu.

 Next steps

-We know a lot of APIs now, but how do we make sure that the changes we make won't break projects?
+We've covered a lot of APIs, but how do we make sure that the changes we make won't break projects?